Stay in the Loop

 The audience, mostly older people at the Thursday, November 30 show, seemed familiar with the show, shouting comments when invited to participate, singing along, and laughing continually.
 We all deserve to enjoy a laugh, but This Is the Week That Is isn’t for those who like their satire to be satirical.
 In a sketch about book-banning, for instance, the ensemble attends a sort of grief-counseling group session in costume as books.
 The skit doesn’t quite make sense or offer any jokes.
 Other acts, like an elaborate piece populated by anthropomorphized obsolete technologies, have little to do with current events.

 During a news segment anchored by Sean Close, a weird interlude involving “yoga girlies” is almost too bizarre to be offensive.
 An item about Henry Kissinger’s recent death, however, was certainly offensive.
 The premise of the joke: the US hasn’t learned to stay out of unwinnable wars, despite Kissinger’s example of negotiating the end of the Vietnam War.
 Representing that guy as a peacemaking do-gooder?
 Inexcusable.

 Toward the show’s end, Childs offers a turn as her recurring character, Patsy, a South Philadelphian.
 She has a funny line.
 Then Ressler leads the ensemble in a lovely rendition of Bob Dylan’s “Blowin’ in the Wind,” and many in the audience sang along, with feeling.
 To me, This Is the Week That Is was baffling, but its fans were clearly happy.

 What, When, Where

-The restrooms at Plays and Players are accessible only by stairs.
+The main theater at Plays & Players is wheelchair-accessible, but restrooms are accessible only by stairs.